petergoldstein/dalli/README.md

 **socket_failure_delay**: Before retrying a socket operation, the process sleeps for this amount of time.
 Default is 0.01.
 Set to nil for no delay.

 **down_retry_delay**: When a server has been marked down due to many failures, the server will be checked again for being alive only after this amount of time.
-Don't set this value to low, otherwise each request which tries the failed server might hang for the maximum timeout (see below).
+Don't set this value to low, otherwise each request which tries the failed server might hang for the maximum **socket_timeout**.
 Default is 1 second.

 **value_max_bytes**: The maximum size of a value in memcached.
 Defaults to 1MB, this can be increased with memcached's -I parameter.
 You must also configure Dalli to allow the larger size here.

+**username**: The username to use for authenticating this client instance against a SASL-enabled memcached server.
+Heroku users should not need to use this normally.

+**password**: The password to use for authenticating this client instance against a SASL-enabled memcached server.
+Heroku users should not need to use this normally.

 Features and Changes
 ------------------------